-For other suppliers, it is required to formally seek at least two written quotations containing price and a sufficient amount of information relating to the specification of goods or services being purchased are to be sought.
+For other suppliers, it is required to formally seek at least two written quotations containing price and enough information relating to the specification of goods or services being purchased are to be sought.
 Where this is not practical, e.g., due to limited suppliers on island, it must be noted on the requisition.